Inflect logo

 Power Analysis

-Average Cost Of Power: Industrial electricity pricing is estimated between C$3.50 and C$5.50 per kWh, as of September 2025.
-This cost structure influences total operational expenses for colocation and dedicated server deployments.
-The grid mix is balanced, with 51% from low-carbon renewable sources and 49% from fossil fuels.
+Average Cost Of Power: Industrial electricity rates are estimated between $0.19/kWh and $0.23/kWh as of December 2025.
+The energy matrix is noteworthy, with 51% of power generated from low-carbon renewable sources and 49% from fossil fuels.
+This mix provides a pathway for companies with specific sustainability goals while maintaining a stable supply.

 Market Access, Business & Tax Climate